chazzofalf/picascii/Readme.md

 Use it?
 Sure!
 Have Fun.
 But do please be kind and respectful to others and their rights!

-Want Make something out this as in extend it or put?
-Well ping me and tell me about it.
-I would like to be part of the action!
+Want to make something out this or extend it or make it a part of something bigger?
+Sure!
+Just ping me and tell me about it.
+I may like to be part of the action!

 Email: <chazzofalf@gmail.com>, OR <charles.montgomery@charter.net>